raycast/extensions/docs/api-reference/user-interface/actions.md

 ### ShowInFinderAction

 Action that shows a file or folder in the Finder.

+The main window is closed, after the file or folder was revealed in the Finder.

 | Prop | Type | Required | Default | Description |
 | :--- | :--- | :--- | :--- | :--- |